 - Beach Haven

-Like many other barrier islands along the coast of New Jersey, Hurricane Sandy had a major impact on the make up and infrastructure of each town.
-Now that the storm has passed and the rebuilding has begin, the question is: How Did Long Beach Island NJ Compare to Other Shore Towns After Hurricane Sandy
+Like many other barrier islands along the coast of New Jersey, Hurricane Sandy had a significant impact on each town’s makeup and infrastructure.
+Now that the storm has passed and the rebuilding has begun, the question is: How Did Long Beach Island NJ Compare to Other Shore Towns After Hurricane Sandy

 Long Beach Island New Jersey: An Assessment of the Damage

-Hurricane Sandy had a major impact on the area and there was much property lost to the storm.
+Hurricane Sandy had a significant impact on the area, and there was much property lost to the storm.
 While it is a tragic situation and hard to think about the personal losses of individuals, it is important to also look at how lucky the area was.
-Some homes were lost to the storm, but the majority of homes on Long Beach Island were either undamaged or damaged to the point of needed repair only.
-This will have a significant impact to the speed at which the area will recover.
-Long Beach Island has not had a boardwalk since the 1940’s and as such, there is no major attraction that requires reconstruction.
-The majority of the stores, restaurants and amusements are located in Beach Haven and are well underway to be open before the summer season!
+Some homes were lost to the storm, but most homes on Long Beach Island were either undamaged or damaged to the point of needed repair only.
+This will have a significant impact on the speed at which the area will recover.
+Long Beach Island has not had a boardwalk since the 1940s and as such, there is no major attraction that requires reconstruction.
+The majority of the stores, restaurants, and amusements are located in Beach Haven and are well underway to be open before the summer season!
 There is still a long road to full recovery, but given the speed of work thus far, it seems that summer on Long Beach Island will be almost normal!

 Towns to the North of Long Beach Island